kmules1/kmules1.github.io/ecumene/world/index.md

 #### Indiction

-During the height of the empire, the imperial administration maintained a 20-year indiction cycle, used to track the reassessment of taxation rates on land et al. and later extended to include other civil service documentation.
-Following the Late Imperium Period, the indiction was only retained within the imperial core.
+During the High Imperium, the imperial administration maintained a 20-year indiction cycle, used to track the reassessment of taxation rates on land et al. and later extended to include other civil service documentation.
+After the Late Imperium, the indiction cycle was only retained within the imperial core, and generally only for the imperial bureaucracy.

 #### Date Format

-Dates in the Civic Calendar are rendered **<Day> of <Month's Determinative Asterism> in the year <Year> since the Landing**.
-For example, the 9th Day of the 9th Month of the Year *7130*{.ae}:
+Dates in the Civic Calendar are rendered **&lt;Quarter-Day&gt; of &lt;Month's Determinative Asterism&gt; in the year &lt;Year&gt; since the Landing**.
+For example, the 9th Day of the 9th Month of the Year *7130*{: .ae}:
 - (High Imperial) *9 Abundantiae [10a Indictione] anno 7130 ab Egressu*
 - (Low Imperial) *il 9 dell'Abbondanza dell'anno 7130 dall'Egress*
 - (Mayencien) *le 9 de l'Abondance en l'an 7130 depuis l'Egrès*

-Shortened, this can be rendered as *9 ABU 7130*{.ae}
+In shortened notation, this can be rendered as *9 ABU 7130*{: .ae}.

-Outside of the Imperium proper, the Indiction is no longer recorded.

 ### Elven Calendar